Haroonabdulrazaq/js-todo-list/README.md

 ### Webpack SetUp
 - npm install [To install all dependencies]
 - npm run build [To bundle the files]
-- npm watch [To update as you make changes]
+- npm run watch [To update as you make changes]